Sudan Tribune: Plural news and views on Sudan

 In a press conference held on Tuesday, the MTC rejected the proposals of the opposition forces defining the powers and attribution of the transitional period institutions because it gives the Sovereignty Council symbolic functions while it reserved the full power to the government.

-According to SUNA, al-Barhan told Sullivan that the Council will continue discussions, with the political forces, on ways to move smoothly towards democracy as soon as possible after the end of the transitional period, which the Council believes should not exceed two years.
+According to SUNA, al-Barhan told Sullivan that the Council will continue discussions with the political forces on ways to move smoothly towards democracy as soon as possible after the end of the transitional period, which the Council believes should not exceed two years.

 "The role of the armed forces is to enhance security and support people’s choices and its peaceful revolution," al-Burhan further said in his discussion with US Deputy Secretary of State John Sullivan.